 The ground school stage culminates at the end of day two with the Theory Exam and the Flight Planning Assessment.
 It is our objective to have a 100 % pass rate of both these exams and we will do our part to help you achieve the required standard.

 As the Flight Planning Assessment has already been completed, the focus of the last day is totally on the Flight Assessment.
-This can be done with reference to the QRH we provide, or candidates can choose to bring their own QRH or Flight Reference Cards should they prefer.
-Each Candidate will be fully briefed so they know exactly what to expect and all efforts will be made to create a relaxed and enjoyable atmosphere so as to bring out the best performance in each individual.
+This can be done with reference to the handbook we provide, or candidates can choose to bring their own reference material should they prefer.
+Each candidate will be fully briefed so they know exactly what to expect and all efforts will be made to create a relaxed and enjoyable atmosphere so as to bring out the best performance in each individual.
 The Flight Assessment should last no longer than one hour.

 As part of the course, UAVAir will provide an Operations Manual Template that the candidate can use as they see fit.
 There will be a section, during the second day, that will cover the Operations manual and how to write one.
 The CAA has stated that it is an essential part of the qualification process that any company wishing to work under a PfCO must write the Operations manual themselves.
 UAVAir will help anyone going through this process where required at no further cost.